 Upstairs the kitchen is a highly impactful and functional space.
 The key elements were the wonderful copper splashback and island frontage; we designed all the fixing and shielding elements to ensure neither the light sources nor their direct reflections could be seen.
 Again multi-layered light provides an alternative way of lighting low ceilings while enhancing the beautiful finishes.

-Lighting controlled by Lutron HomeWorks QS
+Lighting control by Lutron HomeWorks QS

 Lutron HomeWorks QS gives intuitive control of the multi-layered lighting across the large open plan spaces.
 The lighting scheme uses a mixture of DALI, 0-10v and mains dimming appropriate to the loads.
-Lutron is controlling both natural and artificial light as we also installed Lutron light filtering blinds on the southern side of the house.
+Lutron is controlling both natural and artificial light here as we also installed Lutron light filtering blinds on the southern side of the house.